glacials/twos.dev/src/cold/filters.md

 but less about specific Great Filters that we might one day reach.

 That’s disappointing, because anticipating these obstacles is an important first step to overcoming or avoiding them.
-I’m no astrophysicist, but I’ve thought a lot about this.
 Here are some candidates I’ve never heard discussed.

 ## Sub-replacement Reproduction